Webhook notifications

 • Deleting an asset.
 Deleting a folder that contains assets will also trigger a delete notification for all individual assets in that folder.
 Note that deleting empty folders does not send a notification.

-• In fixed folder mode, moving an asset to another folder in the Media Library changes the public_id value, and thus triggers a rename notification.
+• Moving an asset between folders changes the asset_folder value, and triggers a move notification.

-• In dynamic folder mode, moving an asset to another folder changes the asset_folder value, and triggers a move notification.
+• In the legacy fixed folder mode, moving an asset to another folder in the Media Library changes the public_id value, and thus triggers a rename notification.

-• Adding, removing or updating the Contextual metadata for an asset.
+• Adding, removing or updating the contextual metadata for an asset.

-• Adding, removing or updating the Structured Metadata for an asset.
+• Adding, removing or updating the structured metadata for an asset.

-• Adding or removing a Tag for an asset.
+• Adding or removing a tag for an asset.

-• Updating the Access control setting for an asset.
+• Updating the access control setting for an asset.

-• Creating a new Folder.
+• Creating a new asset folder.

 For some examples of notification responses from these types of operations, see the Notification response examples section.